Stationary vs. Stationery: What’s the Difference? | Belekar Sir’s Academy

 • Unmoving

 These can often be used interchangeably, depending on the context.
+For more synonyms, try our thesaurus tool.

-For Stationery:
+For Stationery

 • Writing materials